Roman2K/sabprune/README.md

 those left with only raw ng article files.

 Directories are matched against each PVR's grab and import history.
-Necessary imports are triggered by running the command in the corresponding PVR and waited for until completion.
+Necessary imports are triggered and waited for until completion.
 Files left are double checked afterwards.

 Example output: